Jet fuel: Military jet fuels

 is a yellow kerosene-based jet fuel developed in 1952 for use in aircraft stationed aboard aircraft carriers, where the risk from fire is particularly great.
 JP-5 is a complex mixture of hydrocarbons, containing alkanes, naphthenes, and aromatic hydrocarbons that weighs 6.8 lb/U.S.gal and has a high flash point (min.
 60 C).
 Because some US naval air stations, Marine Corps air stations and Coast Guard air stations host both sea and land based naval aircraft, these installations will also typically fuel their shore-based aircraft with JP-5, thus precluding the need to maintain separate fuel facilities for JP-5 and non-JP-5 fuel.
 Similarly, China named their navy fuel RP-5.
 Its freezing point is −46 C, and it does not contain antistatic agents.
 JP-5 is also known as NCI-C54784.
 JP-5's NATO code is F-44.
-It is also called AVCAT fuel for Aviation Carrier Turbine fuel.
+It is also called AVCAT (aviation carrier turbine) fuel.

 The JP-4 and JP-5 fuels, covered by the MIL-DTL-5624 and meeting the British Specification DEF STAN 91-86 AVCAT/FSII (formerly DERD 2452), are intended for use in aircraft turbine engines.
 These fuels require unique additives that are necessary for military aircraft and engine fuel systems.